Docker Install

 Default username / password¶

-The Docker installation is empty on initialisation - it comes with one pre-configured user: with the username admin@maurodatamapper.com
+The Docker installation is empty on initialisation - it comes with one pre-configured user: with the username admin@maurodatamapper.com and the

-password password
+password password.

 Warning